GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/manifest-updates/index.md

 and can help you understand when the manifest was last updated, how often it's updated, and more.

-To manually force Chrome to check for an updated manifest, restart Chrome (use `about://restart`), this resets the timer so that Chrome will check for an updated manifest when the PWA is next launched.
+To manually force Chrome to check for an updated manifest, you can either launch Chrome with the command line flag `--disable-manifest-update-throttle` or restart Chrome (use `about://restart`), this resets the timer so that Chrome will check for an updated manifest when the PWA is next launched.
 Then launch the PWA.
 After closing the PWA, it should be updated with the new manifest properties.

 ### References {: #cr-desktop-ref }